Daarak-Sedo/Express-JS/README.md

             1. Get all the memes at Postman (https://api.imgflip.com/get_memes)
             2. Pick a memeId you want (Eg 129242436) for the POST request
-            3. Create a Post request (https://api.imgflip.com/caption_image) with only query params.
-Following are the params (copy username and password exactly as given below): template_id <meme_id>
+            3. Create a Post request (https://api.imgflip.com/caption_image) with only query params. - Following are the params (copy username and password exactly as given below):- template_id <meme_id>
             text0 <text you want as a caption>
             text1 <optional>